 Nuplazid contains pimavanserin, an atypical antipsychotic, which is present as pimavanserin tartrate salt with the chemical name, urea, N-[(4-fluorophenyl)methyl]-N-(1-methyl-4-piperidinyl)-N'-[[4-(2-methylpropoxy)phenyl]methyl]-,(2R,3R)-2,3-dihydroxybutanedioate (2:1).
 Pimavanserin tartrate is freely soluble in water.
 Its molecular formula is (C25H34FN3O2)2∙C4H6O6 and its molecular weight is 1005.20 (tartrate salt).
 The chemical structure is:

 The molecular formula of pimavanserin free base is C25H34FN3O2 and its molecular weight is 427.55.

 Nuplazid tablets are intended for oral administration only.
-Each round, white to off-white, immediate-release, film-coated tablet contains 20 mg of pimavanserin tartrate, which is equivalent to 17 mg of pimavanserin free base.
-Inactive ingredients include pregelatinized starch, magnesium stearate, and microcrystalline cellulose.
-Additionally, the following inactive ingredients are present as components of the film coat: hypromellose, talc, titanium dioxide, polyethylene glycol, and saccharin sodium.
+Each round, orange, immediate-release, film coated tablet contains 11.8 mg of pimavanserin tartrate, which is equivalent to 10 mg pimavanserin free base.
+Inactive ingredients include magnesium stearate, pregelatinized starch, and silicified microcrystalline cellulose.
+Additionally, the following inactive ingredients are present as components of the film coat: polyethylene glycol, polyvinyl alcohol, red iron oxide, talc, titanium dioxide, and yellow iron oxide.

 Nuplazid - Clinical Pharmacology